VasilikiLoukoumi/file-spawner/README.md

 # file-spawner
-Node app that takes input from user and creates files.
+Node app that takes input from user and creates/updates files.